Anti-thrombotic Treatment in Children - Guideline for the Use of |

 Background

-The frequency of venous thromboembolism (VTE) during childhood is estimated to be 0.7– 4.9 per 100 000 in the general population rising to 5-8 cases of symptomatic VTE per 10 000 hospital admissions.
-Frequency of VTE in adults is greater at 1 per 1000 of the general population and has been described in 15% of medical patients and up to 40% of surgical patients prior to the routine use of mechanical or chemical thromboprophylaxis.
 VTE incidence in children is increasing due to a combination of improvements in medical care leading to improved survival with potentially prothrombotic conditions (such as malignancy and congenital cardiac defects) and an increased awareness of VTE in children, in addition to improved diagnostic techniques.
 There are 2 peaks in the incidence of VTE, 1 in infants less than 2 years old and the other at adolescence.
 In infants, VTE is most often associated with the use of central venous lines, sepsis, congenital disorders and malignancies.
 At adolescence, the physiology of the coagulation system matures and additional risk factors such as smoking, obesity, pregnancy, and oestrogen-containing oral contraceptives become relevant.
 There is a 2:1 preponderance of females among adolescents who develop VTE.
-Canadian registry data recorded significant morbidity, with a recurrence rate of 8% and a rate of postphlebitis syndrome of 12%.
-Mortality ranged from 2.2% to 8.4%.

-The team looking after the patient must bear in mind the following, although the risk of VTE increases during adolescence compared to younger children, the absolute risk remains low compared to older adults; the evidence base to support the use of specific measures to reduce the risk of VTE in this age group is poor compared to adults; physical methods to reduce the risk of VTE will only be suitable in older and larger adolescents and should be used according to local protocols and experience; if an increased risk of bleeding is documented on the risk assessment- thromboprophylaxis with LMWH is relatively contraindicated; the use of LMWH outside of locally agreed specialty group protocols should always be discussed with a paediatric haematologist.
+The team looking after the patient must consider the following: although the risk of VTE increases during adolescence compared to younger children, the absolute risk remains low compared to older adults; the evidence base to support the use of specific measures to reduce the risk of VTE in this age group is poor compared to adults; physical methods to reduce the risk of VTE will only be suitable in older and larger adolescents and should be used according to local protocols and experience; if an increased risk of bleeding is documented on the risk assessment- thromboprophylaxis with LMWH is relatively contraindicated; the use of LMWH outside of locally agreed specialty group protocols should always be discussed with a paediatric haematologist.

 Risk Assessment

-Risk assess all children either 13 yrs or older or if they are post pubertal.
+Risk assess all children either 12 yrs or older or if they are post pubertal.
 It is recommended that all patients should be periodically re-assessed during their inpatient stay as VTE risk may change.
 Re-assessment after at least 48 to 72 hours is recommended.

 If the patient is older than their 16th birthday follow the Leeds Teaching Hospitals VTE prevention guidelines for adults.